UST Growling Tigers basketball: Cordero and Jarencio eras

-Former UST forward Francis Wilson was appointed head coach in 1975.
-He had only managed to steer the team to a fifth-place finish that year, and despite a turnaround season in 1976 where they ended up as third placers, four of the Goldies' senior players left to play in the MICAA after a rumored falling-out with the coaching staff.
-This left the 1977 roster with eight rookies and six second-stringers, with the exception of third year guard Ray Obias who became a scoring revelation the previous season.
-While the Glowing Goldies were no longer championship contenders, their rivalry with UE continued when the two teams battled towards the end of eliminations for the #4 rank in the standings.
+Former UST forward Francis Wilson was appointed head coach in 1974, where the team struggled for two seasons.
+He was able to steer the Goldies to a third-place finish in 1976, but shortly after, rumors went around about their players' falling out with the coaching staff.
+This led to their veterans' departure to the MICAA.
+The 1977 roster was left with role players, with the exception of their third-year shooter Ray Obias who chose to stay.
+While the Glowing Goldies were no longer championship contenders, their rivalry with UE continued when the two teams battled towards the end of eliminations for fourth place in the standings.
 UST prevailed with a down-the-wire 76–75 win.
 They were actually leading at 76–72 with 43 seconds left in the game, but the Warriors scored three straight unanswered points.
 The Goldies weathered the uprising by keeping possession from the remaining five seconds until the buzzer.
 UST next defeated UP to prevent them from entering the Finals against FEU.
 Edmund Yee, Ricky Valero, and Danny Calsado led the Goldies with their balanced scoring, but it was the team's 18 steals that carried UST to victory.
 The Goldies ended up at fourth in the standings with 5 wins and 5 losses, while UE fell to fifth with a 4–6 record.

 Serafico came back to replace Wilson as UST's coach in 1978.
-He had laid out a two-year rebuilding plan for the team that has failed to advance to the postseason in recent years.
+He had laid out a two-year rebuilding plan to bring the team back into title contention.
 The Glowing Goldies had again become UE's adversary when they met in 1979 for the playoff that would determine FEU's opponent in the Finals.
 Both teams ended the eliminations with a 9–3 record.
 UST came out on top with a 114–104 win and dethroned the Warriors, who held the 1978 title.
 Yee led in scoring with 34 points, but it was his collaboration with Ed Cordero and Frank Natividad that gave the team the win.
 The three combined for 28 points in an eight-minute stretch to surmount UE's 60–45 lead in the second half.
 Serafico's program saw an early success with the Goldies' entry to the Finals.
 UST's offense was anchored mainly on Cordero, the team's center who had set a scoring record when he finished with 54 points against Adamson in the first round.
 He later revealed that he had been nursing a fever prior to the playoff game against UE.
 His condition worsened and was hospitalized after the game, making him unavailable to play in the championship where FEU held a twice-to-beat advantage.
-Natividad and Yee took up the scoring cudgels with 38 and 25 respectively, but were soundly beaten, 89–100.
+Natividad and Yee took up the scoring cudgels, finishing with 38 and 25 respectively, but they were soundly beaten, 89–100.
 The team trailed FEU at the half, 27–51.